19:02

 You may like to journal any thoughts or feelings that came up for you during our time together.

-Or maybe just sit for a moment with your hand on your heart and let yourself reabsorb what you've always known but have simply forgotten.
+And let yourself reabsorb what you've always known but have likely forgotten.

 Sending you love and gratitude for joining me today.